MBGIRISH/MedInsight/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

-## Contact
+## Support

-For questions or issues, please open an issue on GitHub.
+For questions, issues, or feature requests, please open an issue in the repository.